PS has worked as a freelance writer since 2012. When she's not traveling and writing, she helps people with web design and development.

 Having great expertise in how to write a proposal to get a job is a bonus, but having an error-free and winning profile is an automatic way to get a job offer.
 While posting a job, many employers search for the relevant freelancers and invite them for an interview.
 If you want to be on that search list, then it is very important to maintain a high profile.
 In pursuit of maintaining an attractive profile, many freelancers commit mistakes that they are themselves not aware of.
 This degrades their image and reduces the chances of getting hired.

 Among these mistakes, here is a list of ten common mistakes done by almost all of us.
 Let us have a look:

 1. Giving Less Attention to Your Profile

-	- Having an accurate and a precise profile is the first and very important step to get hired by the employers.
-If your profile misses out something relevant, then employers would have no basis to decide if you have the required skills and experience or not.
+- Having an accurate and precise profile is the first and very important step to get hired by employers.
+If your profile misses something relevant, then employers would have no basis to decide if you have the required skills and experience or not.

 - It is very important to have skills, certifications and experiences (if any) added to your profile.
 It will help you get easily searched by the clients.

-	- Make sure your profile contains specific keywords that helps you to show up in relevant searches.
+- Make sure your profile contains specific keywords that help you to show up in relevant searches.

 2. Not Updating Your Profile Regularly